What is Palliative Care?

 Palliative care is a type of medical treatment that addresses pain and symptom management, advance care planning, caregiving, safety assessments, provision psychosocial and spiritual support, medication, health care systems, and alternative treatments.
-It is different from hospice care, which addresses only patients who have been diagnosed with six months or less to live.
+As a new but growing medical field, it is different from hospice care, which addresses only patients who have been diagnosed with six months or less to live.

-Iyashi Care specifically caters to Japanese American and Japanese older adults who are living with advanced illnesses, debilitating and/or life-limiting symptoms.
+Iyashi Care is a palliative care program that specifically caters to Japanese American and Japanese older adults who are living with advanced illnesses and/or debilitating or life-limiting symptoms.

 Learn more about palliative care: